majguo/azure-spring-apps-training/aca/README.md

 ## Build a Micronault microservice using Azure Database For MySQL Flexible server

-Build a [Micronault](https://micronaut.io/) microserver that uses JPA to access an [Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview).
+Build a [Micronault](https://micronaut.io/) microserver that references guide [ACCESS A DATABASE WITH MICRONAUT DATA JDBC](https://guides.micronaut.io/latest/micronaut-data-jdbc-repository-maven-java.html).
+The service is bound to an [Azure Database For MySQL Flexible server](https://learn.microsoft.com/azure/mysql/flexible-server/overview), and it uses [Flyway](https://guides.micronaut.io/latest/micronaut-flyway-maven-java.html) to manage database schema migrations including initial data population.

 The source code is in the [weather-service](./weather-service/) directory.
 The *weather-service* exposes a REST API to retrieve weather information for a given city from a MySQL database.